5 year old tantrums, please help! Should i call his doctor?

 He wants everything to go his way and he wants to control everything.
 He tries to control me and will throw fits if I do something that he doesn't want me to do.
 For example, today I took a shower and he heard the shower on and he ran in my room and banged on the door screaming "NOOOOO I DON'T WANT YOU TO TAKE A SHOWER.
 I WANT YOU TO TAKE A BATH" or he will throw a fit if I'm wearing something he doesnt want me to wear (like a dress or a hat or sun glasses.).

-My husband and I do not control each other or act anything like that towards each other so I don't understand why he is so controlling.
+I do not control each other or act anything like that towards each other so I don't understand why he is so controlling.
 He is also like this with my youngest son as well.
 My youngest pretty much doesnt get much because of avoiding tantrums.

 He gets his toys taken from him and my oldest always gets to watch or get read whatever book he wants right before bed or we will be up all night with a tantrum.
 I'm literally at my wits end I do not know what do.
 My son also started screaming "I'm hungry" (when he is really not he screams that to try to annoy me.